braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 :::note[**Section 4.1 Overview**]

 Before we ignite the dynamical engine that will drive the universe's evolution, we must establish the syntactic scaffolding that structures the growth of causal graphs.
 Drawing from the ontology of Chapter 1, where graphs encode relations with immutable history maps [(§1.3.1)](ontology#1.3.1), and the axioms of Chapter 2 that constrain these relations (such as effective influence $\leq$ as mediated paths [(§2.6.1)](axioms#2.6.1)), we now formalize two complementary categories.
-We require a rigorous mathematical language to describe how the static vacuum tree we derived in Chapter 3 transforms into a complex geometry.
+We require a mathematical language to describe how the static vacuum tree we derived in Chapter 3 transforms into a complex geometry.
 Without this, we risk describing a chaotic flux rather than a lawful evolution.
 The internal category $\mathbf{Caus}_t$ captures the web of potential influences within a single snapshot, modeling how events connect through directed paths at a specific moment in time.

 Simultaneously, we define the global category $\mathbf{Hist}$ to chain these snapshots across logical time.
 This structure ensures that evolutions embed prior states without erasing or compressing history.
 These categories tie directly to Chapter 3's architecture; the vacuum tree [(§3.1.3)](architecture#3.1.3) provides the initial object, with its bipartition and timestamps serving as the seed for path-based morphisms that respect acyclicity and monotonicity.
 We are effectively building a container for time.
 In this container, the past is not a memory that can be overwritten but a foundation that is permanently built upon.
 This distinction is critical; it prevents the paradoxes of retrocausality by enforcing that every new state must be a superset of the old, preserving the causal order established at the moment of creation.